ULJ-Yale/qunex/README.md

 * 0.48.01 [connector library] Robust handling of BOLDs in RunTurnkey, removed ICAFIX variables from environment
 * 0.48.02 [library] Adjusted function name for container build alias
 * 0.48.03 [library connector] Update to qunexContainer.sh and minor report correction
+* 0.48.04 [niutilities] Added parsing of behavioral data to BIDSImport

 ICAFIXDependencies